We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

-Are Golden Retrievers Hypoallergenic?
-No, they’re definitely not hypoallergenic!
+No, Golden Retrievers are definitely not hypoallergenic!
 In fact, Golden Retrievers shed from a moderate to an excessive amount of fur depending on the dog and season.

 To know more about how Golden Retrievers cause allergies, what hypoallergenic dogs are, and tips to reduce the occurrence of allergic reactions then just keep on reading this post.